Degenerative Myelopathy (Degeneration of the Spinal Cord)

 Since DM is hereditary, this means that GSD breeders have not yet taken enough care to avoid breeding affected parents.
 This reinforces the importance of finding the best German Shepherd breeders when you select your next GSD.

-However, as with most hereditary disorders, both the outbreak of DM and its progression seem to be triggered by environmental intoxication.
+However, as with most inherited defects, both the outbreak of DM and its progression seem to be triggered by environmental intoxication.
 This means that you can indeed delay the outbreak of DM and slow down or even stop progression if you provide the right living environment for your dog.

-This test is of course more relevant to GSD breeders who aim to try their best to use breeding dogs without hereditary ailments, however you too may wish to know whether your dog carries the defective A/A gene combination.
-In that case note that even a dog that carries the defective gene combination will not necessarily develop the symptoms of DM before the dog dies, because this depends on environmental factors and on how early the dog dies.
+This test is of course more relevant to those GSD breeders who aim to try their best to use breeding dogs without hereditary defects, however you too may wish to know whether your dog carries the defective A/A gene combination.
+In that case note that even a dog that carries the defective gene combination will not necessarily develop the symptoms of DM before the dog dies, because this depends on environmental triggers and on how early the dog dies.

 During early stage DM, occasionally you can hear the sound of your dog's hind leg toe nails scraping over the pavement during walking.
 Your dog will begin to show some difficulty getting up.
 If the dog is standing, (s)he may have difficulty balancing, yet the dog can recover on his own.
 If you turn your dog's toes under, (s)he may still be able to right the foot pad-down, but response time may be lengthened.

 As DM progresses, difficulty getting up and rear feet nail scraping will increase.
 The rear legs will cross under your dog's body since (s)he is losing sensation in the hindquarters: The dog does not know where (s)he has placed the feet.
 Faulty perception of foot placement leads to tripping and stumbling.